 Recruitment marketers who want to make a real difference to the sales and recruiting process of their businesses, and the leaders that they support, need to read these insights from Lisa.

-The famous Undercover Recruiter asked me to be part of their UR Panel of experts and answer 10 key questions about recruitment marketing.
-As a mentor and coach to recruitment marketers, I spend most of my time being inspired by my marketing “crew”, raising the expectations of their recruitment leaders, helping them get buy-in from their recruiters, getting them to engage with marketing technology and recruitment CRM to improve candidate attraction and lead gen, and kicking into touch the perception of the “colouring-in department”.
+The famous Undercover Recruiter asked Lisa to be part of their UR Panel of experts and answer 10 key questions about recruitment marketing.
+As a mentor and coach to recruitment marketers, she spends most of my time being inspired by my marketing “crew”, raising the expectations of their recruitment leaders, helping them get buy-in from their recruiters, getting them to engage with marketing technology and recruitment CRM to improve candidate attraction and lead gen, and kicking into touch the perception of the “colouring-in department”.

-Undercover Recruiter asked me 10 questions about Recruitment Marketing.
-Here are my answers.
+Undercover Recruiter asked her 10 questions about Recruitment Marketing.
+Here are her answers.

 1. What is Your Definition of Recruitment Marketing?